-Jackson State University, Department of Computer Science CSC 437/539 Computer Security, Fall 2013 Instructor: Dr. Natarajan Meghanathan Lab Project # 4: Stack Smashing Attack on a C Program

-Due: November 21, 2013: 7.30 PM
+Jackson State University, Department of Computer Science CSC 438/539 Systems and Software Security, Spring 2014 Instructor: Dr. Natarajan Meghanathan Term Project (Choice # 1): Stack Smashing Attack on a C Program Due: April 23, 2014: 7.30 PM

 Project Specifications: Your task in this project is to execute the sequence of steps that we discussed in class to launch a stack smashing attack on the demo.c program.
 Use the Ubuntu VM installed on a VMware player or Virtualbox.
+Make sure your Ubuntu VM is a 32-bit virtual machine.
+If you have installed a 64-bit machine, download the .iso file for a 32-bit Ubuntu VM as shown below.
 You need to record a video showing how you would execute the sequence of steps to launch the stack smashing attack.
 You should demonstrate the behavior of the program for inputs that (i) is valid; (ii) would cause overflow, but no side effects; (iii) would cause overflow and change the return address so that control gets transferred to a function that should not be executed.
 As part of the video recording, you should talk clearly as you do the steps.